Thanood/monterey-user-manual/introduction/monterey_and_module_loaders.md

 - **[WHATWG](https://whatwg.github.io/loader/)**

-We recommend scanning the article **[History and Background of JavaScript Module Loaders](https://appendto.com/2016/06/the-short-history-of-javascript-module-loaders/)** to refresh / improve your understanding the purpose and use this technology.
+We recommend scanning the article **[History and Background of JavaScript Module Loaders](https://appendto.com/2016/06/the-short-history-of-javascript-module-loaders/)** to refresh / improve your understanding of the purpose and use of this technology.

 ### Monterey's support for module loaders